VNG-Realisatie/nlx/docs/docs/try-nlx/docker/provide-an-api.md

 You have provided your API to the NLX network.
 In this part, you have:

 - Created a service for the demo API
-- Used your outway to consume your own inway API.
+- Used your Outway to consume your own Inway API.
 - Viewed the transaction logs in NLX Management